quantstamp/MorpheusToken_Review/README.md

 Detailed findings

 * The “pragma solidity” statement is set to ^0.4.20.
-..1.
-We recommend setting it to the most recent Solidity version.
-..2.
-We recommend not using the caret symbol, but, instead, specify a set Solidity version.
+We recommend: (1) setting it to the most recent Solidity version; (2) not using the caret symbol, but, instead, specify a set Solidity version.
 * We recommend refactoring the code to follow the new syntax (e.g., use constructor() for constructor names)
 * We recommend using well-tested OpenZeppelin contracts instead of having custom code for the token.
 * We recommend using OpenZeppelin's SafeMath, Ownable and Burnable contracts.
 * Conceptually, it is irregular to state that AbstractToken is SafeMath.
 We recommend to avoid using inheritance and follow the pattern of using OpenZeppelin's SafeMath contract.
 * There are if/else statements for argument validation.
 This includes validation of balances and global freeze state.
 We recommend using require() for this purpose, as well as introducing a function modifier for “frozen” status.
 * The function decimals() returns 4.
 We recommend verifying that this is the correct number of decimals.
 * Morpheus.Network should use unit tests.The contract lacks tests.
 Given the importance of the contract and the previous security breach, we recommend writing a comprehensive test suite.